-1) Let a member of staff know about the bullying.
+- 1) Let a member of staff know about the bullying.
 They can do this in lots of different ways:

-b) Tell a peer supporter, who can advise them how to tell staff and support them in doing so, or tell them for the child if he/she is unable to do so.

-c) Find a quiet moment to speak to a member of staff.
+Find a quiet moment to speak to a member of staff.
 Members of staff are: teachers, teaching assistants, learning success assistants, counsellors, matrons and medical staff, office staff, and librarians.
-After class can be a good time to approach teachers.
-Children can always pretend that you need help with some work if they are worried that other pupils might hear them ask the teacher for a private word.

-2) When children let staff know about bullying they can expect what they say to be taken seriously and that action will be taken to stop the bullying behaviour.
-If they choose to tell a member of staff about bullying in person, staff will not name them when they investigate the bullying unless they are forced to because of Child Protection laws, but they will let them know that they have acted on their report.

-3) If children are ever worried for their own or another pupil's physical safety (including if you are afraid that a pupil may harm himself/herself), they must not hesitate to tell a member of staff so that they can take immediate action to keep the pupil safe with the help of other staff at the school, parents/carers and the police and ambulance service if necessary.
+After class can be a good time to approach teachers or during play times.
+Children can always pretend that they need help with some work if they are worried that other pupils might hear them ask the teacher for a private word. - 2) When children let staff know about bullying, they can expect what they say to be taken seriously and that action will be taken to stop the bullying behaviour.
+If they choose to tell a member of staff about bullying in person staff will not name them when they investigate the bullying unless they are forced to because of Child Protection laws, but they will let them know that they have acted on their report. - 3) If children are ever worried for their own or another pupil's physical safety (including if you are afraid that a pupil may harm himself/herself), they must not hesitate to tell a member of staff so that they can take immediate action to keep the pupil safe with the help of other staff at the school, parents/carers and the police and ambulance service if necessary.

+Pupils who are being bullied